-When assuming all units are vacated and need to be re-rented following renovations, the subject's capture rates by bedroom type do not exceed 22.5% in the subsidized scenario.
-These are considered low and acceptable capture rates utilizing this methodology and demonstrate sufficient support for the subject units within the Site PMA, assuming retention of RA on 21 units following renovations.
+When assuming all units are vacated and need to be re-rented following renovations, the subject's capture rates by bedroom type do not exceed 25.0% in the subsidized scenario.
+These are considered low and acceptable capture rates utilizing this methodology and demonstrate sufficient support for the subject units within the Site PMA, assuming retention of RA on 37 units following renovations.

-The subject's capture rates for one- and three-bedroom units in the non-subsidized scenario range from 13.3% to 15.4%, indicating that a sufficient base of demographic support exists for these unit types in this scenario.
-However, the subject's twobedroom units have a high capture rate of 78.3%, indicating that a limited base of support exists for these unit types in the unlikely scenario that the property lost RA and had to operate exclusively under the LIHTC guidelines.
-Considering that twobedroom units (and, therefore, the overall project) will likely experience an extended period in this unlikely scenario.
+The subject's capture rates in the non-subsidized scenario range from 40.0% to 90.9%, indicating that a limited base of support exists for the subject project in the unlikely scenario that the property lost RA and had to operate exclusively under the LIHTC guidelines.
+This is particularly true for the subject's one-bedroom senior and two-bedroom family units, which comprise the majority of the units at the subject project.
+As such, the subject project will likely experience challenges in reaching and/or maintaining a stabilized occupancy rate in this unlikely scenario.